rahil627/shmup-dragonruby/app/notes.md

 args.inputs

 args.state
+args.state.player[x:]
+args.state.player.x
   - a place you can hang your own data.
 It's an open data structure that allows you to define properties that are arbitrarily nested.
 You don't need to define any kind of class.
+  - it seems to be nested hashes
+  - dot notation has the benefit of being easy to refactor if player evolves into a class
+  - standard hash notation currently has the benefit of auto-complete working

 args.geometry